charlie-paterson/Research-Project/README.md

 [Second code with input of sea 'clutter' returns](./Codes/Input%20of%20Sea%20Clutter%20Returns/)

 ## Challenges
-* Adapting the models to handle noisy or incomplete real-world data.
+* Adapting the second model to handle noisy or incomplete real-world data.
 * Fine-tuning hyperparameters for optimal performance.
 * Handling the complexity of atmospheric effects in real radar data.